HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 Serial port hardware enabled: Yes <br>
 The system asks for a reboot: Yes

-We can stop the getty service, as long as the console is not used: <br>
+We can stop and deactivate the getty service, as long as the console is not used: <br>
 sudo systemctl stop serial-getty@ttyS0.service <br>
 sudo systemctl disable serial-getty@ttyS0.service <br>